chrisbradleyy/LeDataSciFi.github.io/assignments/asgn06.md

 fannie_mae.drop('Loan_Identifier',axis=1).describe().round(1).transpose()
 ```

+What this assignment is going to focus on is the **original interest rate** variable.

 ### Before you start on the questions...
 EDA (exploratory data analysis)

 You should do the usual data exploration.
 Do this data exploration in a "scrap" file so you can explore quickly and messily.
 You'll create a "nicer" submission file later.
 Figure out: